codebeltnet/install-dotnet/README.md

 # Install .NET SDK

-Install current [LTS and STS versions](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) of .NET SDK.
+Install current [LTS and STS versions](https://dotnet.microsoft.com/en-us/platform/support/policy/dotnet-core) of .NET SDK with optional support for preview version of vNext.
 Leverages the official [setup-dotnet action](https://github.com/actions/setup-dotnet) pre-configured specifically for the majority.

 > This action is part of the Codebelt umbrella and ensures a consistent way of:
 >